-• Cloudera Data Science Workbench (1.4.x and lower) is not supported with Cloudera Manager 6.0.0 and CDH 6.0.0.
+Cloudera Data Science Workbench (1.4.x and lower) is not supported with Cloudera Manager 6.0.x and CDH 6.0.x.

-Cloudera Data Science Workbench will be supported with Cloudera Enterprise 6 in a future release.
+Cloudera Data Science Workbench 1.5 (and higher) is supported with Cloudera Enterprise 6.1 (and higher).